GSA/search.digitalgov.gov/_posts/2014-06-04-serp-redesign-tips.md

 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Manage Display > Fonts & Colors

-Use a background color on either the header, the body of the page, or both.
-For best results, don't use the same color for both the header and the body.
+Use a background color on the header, page body, or both.
+For best results, use different colors for the header and body.

 * See contrasting background colors for both the header and body on [Broward County](http://search.broward.org/search?affiliate=co.broward.fl.us&query=everglades).
 * See a background color for the body only on the [City of Bloomington, MN](http://search.bloomingtonmn.gov/search?&affiliate=cityofbloomingtonmnsearchresults&query=farmers+market).